US STOCKS-Futures up; oil falls on lower IMF forecasts

 NEW YORK, Jan 20 U.S. stock index futures rose

-straight day of solid gains, after a rally of more than 1
+straight day of gains, after a rally of more than 1 percent on

 percentage points.
 The IMF advised advanced economies to